Setting up (Kubernetes)¶

 The prerequisites for running workloads in Kubernetes are:

-- You need to have an existing Docker daemon.
+- You must have an existing Docker daemon.
 The

 dockercommand on the DSS machine must be fully functional and usable by the user running DSS.
-That includes the permission to build images, and thus access to a Docker socket.
+This includes the permission to build images, and thus access to a Docker socket.

-- You need to have an image registry, accessible by your Kubernetes cluster
+- You must have an image registry, accessible by your Kubernetes cluster.

 - The local